 Best Practices for Secure Remote Access

 Passwordless authentication refers to an authentication method that does not require a password at all.
-Passwords aren't used as a backup or as an alternate authentication mechanism.
+Passwords aren't used as a backup or as an alternative authentication method.
 In addition, passwords are never stored in a password vault or manager.

 Passwordless authentication improves security posture and eliminates password management costs for organizations.
 Passwords create friction for users, impede productivity, and are fundamentally a weak mechanism of authentication.